 ALGIX brings industry to Dallas County, more jobsPublished 11:06pm Friday, February 22, 2013

-Selma and Dallas County is getting greener.
+Selma is getting greener.
 ALGIX, LLC, a bio-resin production facility for aquatic biomass processing and compounding, announced its decision to locate in Dallas County Friday.
 The company will convert algae into bioplastic resin for packaging, agricultural, horticultural and industrial applications.

 And the best part about this new business, ALGIX Executive Sales Manager John Dekker said, is “it’s completely green.”